safiyc/Galactic-Age-Calculator/README.md

 * user can return the date of their next birthday on each planet
 * fun facts about x planet is displayed when converting years
-* user can convert dog years and cat years to x planet years
+* user can convert dog years and cat years to X planet years

 ## License